 - 【Pig】Porcine L-FABP ELISA Kit (Part Number 012)

-This is an ELISA kit to measure Urinary L-FABP (L-type Fatty Acid Binding Protein) by sandwich method with colorimetric analysis.
+This is ELISA kit for colorimetric analysis on urinary L-FABP (L-Fatty Acid Binding Protein) by 2-step sandwich method.

-Technology Award winning product at the 42nd Annual Meeting of the Japanese Society of Toxicity 2015
+This product received Technical Awards at Annual Meeting of the Japanese Society of Toxicology in 2015.
+It has

 What is urinary L-FABP?

-L-FABP is a carrier protein of 14kDa excreted in the proximal tubule and plays a role in the intracellular transport of FFAs to mitochondria and/or peroxisomes for metabolism.
-Conventional markers are excreted in urine due to tissue damage in the glomerulus and renal tubule.
-But L-FABPs are excreted in urine due to ischemia or low capillary blood flow and oxidative stress on renal tubule before the progression of tissue damage.
-Thus, L-FABP is considered as useful biomarker for early diagnosis of renal disease accompanying tubular dysfunction.
+L-FABP is a soluble protein of 14 kDa in molecular weight, and specifically expressed in proximal tubule inside the kidney.
+In a physiological way, L-FABP plays an important role in energy and lipid metabolism at renal tubule, which takes on the function of reabsorption inside the kidney.
+The conventional urinary markers are excreted into urine due to tissue failure of glomerulus and renal tubule.
+L-FABPs, on the other hand, are excreted into urine due to ischemia or inadequate blood flow, andoxidant stress on renal tubule before the progression of tissue failure.
+Therefore, L-FABP is considered as useful biomarker for early diagnosis of renal disease accompanying tubular dysfunction.

 Characteristics: Technical development for High Sensitivity ELISA assay enables user to measure L-FABP in animal urine